ngwalton/wbba_tools/README.md

 ![records_per_block_example.png](https://github.com/ngwalton/wbba_tools/blob/master/records_per_block_example.png)

 This map shows the total number of observations that have a breeding code (excluding F) in a block during a period.
 It is currently set up to only display priority blocks.
-It shows 4 maps: 1.
-Year-round codes, 2.
-June and July codes, 3.
-Codes all year but excluding June and July, and 4.
-All blocks where the species was never coded.
+It shows 6 maps: 1.
+Data from a prior atlas; 2.
+Year-round codes (current atlas); 3.
+June and July codes only (current atlas); 4.
+Codes all year but excluding June and July (current atlas); 5.
+All blocks where the species was never coded (current atlas); 6.
+Results from point counts (not eBird data, at point level, not rounded to block level).

+For background reference, we include a range boundary from the eBird Status and Trends Range Maps.

 It may take about an hour to run, assuming 5 years of data for a state.